Daily Prayer is completely free, including all membership features. However, spreading the Word of Christ on the internet is not free.

 Contributors (of any amount) can ask to have advertising turned off.

 Daily Prayer is volunteer publication of Daily Prayer Ministries, Inc., a nondenominational ministry dedicated to the glory of Jesus Christ.
 No person associated with us receives any form of monetary compensation.
 Please consider a donation to help keep Daily Prayer online and spread the word of God.
 (Tax deductible in the U.S. and possibly elsewhere.)

-21 Jesus went away from there, and withdrew into the district of Tyre and Sidon.
+21 And Jesus went away from there into the country of Tyre and Sidon.